tbilgin/ADLS2-MachineLearning/README.md

 # ADLS2-MachineLearning

 This is the GitHub Page for the ADLS 2 Project on Machine Learning.
-Two students will work on this seperately.
+Two students, Pia and Luigi will work on this seperately.
 They are expected to take different approaches and find alternative approaches either for the same question or they may take a totally different approach.
 As long as they stick the input data short tandem repeats, their work will be highly appreciated.

 ## Project Summary:
 Applying Machine Learning on repetitive DNA sequences